 Pathways and transitions

-Communities of Learning | Kāhui Ako can use resources to develop seamless pathways for learners between early childhood, schooling and beyond, in both English and Māori medium settings.
+Communities of Learning | Kāhui Ako can use these resources to develop seamless pathways for learners between early childhood, schooling and beyond.

-- Youth Guarantee
+- The Youth Guarantee

 - Secondary Tertiary Transitions Pathways